 A private pension is a way for you or your employer to save for your later life.
-If you have a private pension, you may have to make important decisions about how you want to receive it when you retire.
+If you have a private pension, you may have to make decisions about how you want to receive it when you retire.

 Pensions